Amaranth Seeds- Golden Giant, ORGANIC

 ORGANIC.
 Enormous plumes of sunshine-colored seeds atop 6- to 7-foot-tall plants make Golden Giant both a striking ornamental and a source of nutritious food.
 This variety can be grown for its delicious young leaves, which are great sauteed or added to a salad, but it is mainly known as a very productive grain variety, yielding up to a pound of seeds per plant.
 The seeds can be cooked and eaten similarly to quinoa, or ground into flour and added to baked goods for an added punch of protein.

 Golden Giant amaranth can be direct-seeded or transplanted in spring after the danger of frost has passed.
 It requires full sun, and takes about 30 days from seeding to maturity for baby greens, or 110 days for seed production.
-1 gram packet contains approximately 1,390 seeds.
+1 gram packet contains a minimum of 600 seeds.

 SMALL FARM GROWN by Feral Farm, Jacksonville, OR